GraceMarySmyth/MyProject/README.md

 Select two variables from the data set and provide an analysis of how correlated they are.

 # Table of Contents
- - Short Introduction with graphic
+ - Short Introduction with graphic.
- - Table of Contents
+ - Table of Contents.
- - Background
+ - Background.
- - Imports
+ - Imports.
- - Load Data
+ - Load Data.
- - Inspect Data
+ - Inspect Data.
- - Tables
+ - Tables.
  - Types of variables that could be used to model the variables in the data set (& References)
  - Bar chart of an appropriate variable.
 Accompanying pie chart and observations.
  - Histogram of an appropriate variable.Accompanying observations.
  - The differences between a Histogram and a Bar graph.
  - A correlation of two variables.
- - Overall conclusions
+ - Overall conclusions.
+ - References for code.
- - End
+ - End.